History of Estonia: Khrushchev era

 After Stalin's death, Communist Party membership vastly expanded its social base to include more ethnic Estonians.
 By the mid-1960s, the percentage of ethnic Estonian membership stabilized near 50%.
 On the eve of perestroika the ECP claimed about 100,000 members; less than half were ethnic Estonians and they totalled less than 7% of the country's population.

 One positive aspect of the post-Stalin era in Estonia was the regranting of permission in the late 1950s for citizens to make contact with foreign countries.
 In the 1960s, Estonians were thus able to start watching Finnish television.
 This electronic "window to the West" afforded Estonians more information on current world affairs and more access to contemporary Western culture and thought than any other group in the Soviet Union.

 Brezhnev era

 In the late 1970s, Estonian society grew increasingly concerned about the threat of cultural Russification to the Estonian language and national identity.
 By 1981, Russian was taught in the first grade of Estonian-language schools and was also introduced into Estonian pre-school teaching.

 Moscow Olympic Games of 1980

-Tallinn was selected as the host of the sailing events which led to controversy since many governments had not de jure recognized ESSR as part of the USSR.
+Tallinn was selected to host the sailing events at the 1980 Summer Olympics, which led to controversy since many governments had not de jure recognized ESSR as part of the USSR.
 During the preparations to the Olympics, sports buildings were built in Tallinn, along with other general infrastructure and broadcasting facilities.
 This wave of investment included Tallinn Airport, Hotell Olümpia, Tallinn TV Tower, Pirita Yachting Centre and Linnahall.